 - to share their stories of God’s grace experienced by them and Christian ministry performed by them, even in the midst of the challenges they have faced.

-- The Special Committee shall invite LGBTQI people to submit their stories orally or in writing.
+- The Special Committee shall invite LGBTQI people and others to submit their stories orally or in writing.
 Stories will be included in the committee’s report to a future General Assembly with permission of those who have shared.

 - The Special Committee shall make use of relevant documents of the church, including but not limited to: